 Oil combi boiler examples

-Each installation is different, and your boiler installer will be able to conduct an assessment of your property and recommend the best boiler for you.
+Each installation is different, and your boiler installer will be able to conduct an assessment of your property and recommend the best oil combi boiler for you.

-This boiler has a state of the art burner and runs at 92% efficiency.
+This boiler has a state of the art burner and comes with a 10-year guarantee.
 It is an A-rated internal boiler with a sleek and compact design.
-It will cost an average of £1,950 and comes with a 10-year guarantee.

 Worcester Greenstar Heatslave II

-This external boiler runs at 90% efficiency and costs around £2,400.
-It is the most popular external oil combi boiler in the UK.
-It has precise hot water and heating controls and has an eco-mode to save energy.
+The Heatslave II is the most popular external oil combi boiler in the UK.
+It has an eco-mode to save energy.

-This A-rated boiler is designed for internal use and has 93% efficiency.
-It has a slimline design, so it is great for small spaces and will cost around £2,050.
-It also comes with a 2-year warranty and an easy access panel for repairs and servicing.
+This A-rated boiler is designed for internal use.
+It has a slimline design, so it is great for small spaces.
+The Envirogreen also comes with a 2-year warranty and an easy access panel for repairs and servicing.

-To ensure your boiler is fitted safely and professionally, it will have to be installed by a gas safe engineer.
-We also recommend you research companies who have experience with installing an oil combi boiler specifically.
+To ensure your boiler is fitted safely and professionally, it will have to be installed by a qualified oil boiler installer.

 Ensure you get at least 3 quotes, so you know you are getting the best deal.
-An expert will give you advice and answer any questions you may have.
-Simply head online and search for local companies who will be happy to give you a quote today.
+A boiler installer will give you advice and answer any questions you may have.